rdentato/tst/tutorial/README.md

 ## Structuring tests using `tstcase`

-Within a test run, which is supposed to cover a logically meaniful scenario, you may want to define multiple *test cases* whose checks are tightely related.
+Within a test run, which is supposed to cover a logically meaningful scenario, you may want to define multiple *test cases* whose checks are tightly related.

 The usefulness of `tstcase` is that it collects partial results and will allow you to focus on groups of tests rather than having to consider all the tests at once.